EmilRais/paradise/README.md

     ✓ rejects values that are not a multiple of target ✓ accepts values that are a multiple of target

+### DateRule
+    ✓ ignores missing values
+    ✓ rejects values that are not dates
+    ✓ accepts values that are dates

 ### StringRule
     ✓ ignores missing values
     ✓ rejects non-string values